 This iterative process eventually gets to a point where the fractions of a second being saved from the boot time no longer justifies the days or weeks of effort required to achieve them.

-With QuickBoot, from Datalight, manufacturers using Linux or Android based systems can develop automotive In-Vehicle Infotainment (IVI) systems, mobile devices, digital home electronics and much more that can be instantly launched from zero standby power.
+With Ubiquitous QuickBoot from Tuxera, manufacturers using Linux or Android based systems can develop automotive In-Vehicle Infotainment (IVI) systems, mobile devices, digital home electronics and much more that can be instantly launched from zero standby power.

 This is accomplished by preferentially restoring the memory areas necessary for booting the system.